ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

 I was in luck as there few gaddis who were to cross that pass tomorrow.
 Next morning, I heard calls of those shepherds while I was getting ready and I tagged along with them.
 Those sheeps were really slow while walking.
 I was following them and sometimes tried to help them controlling the sheeps.
-When I reached the point from where I turned back last time; I had to go ahead of these sheeps as they were nearly came to a halt.
+When I reached the point from where I turned back last time; I had to go ahead of these sheeps as they nearly came to a halt.
 Few local people were coming down from the top where they had gone to offer prayers.
-They also offered me prasad.
 Walking further more for around half an hour I was at the top.
 The lead shepherd was sitting there and enjoying the view of Chamba valley.
 Breathing lively and cherishing what beautiful the view was, there is another thought going in back of my mind and I was wondering what would be the view of the other side from the top.